GameMakersToolkit/team-finder/README.md

 The Team Finder is a website that helps Game Jam participants find people to work with!

+This repo (originally running on https://teamfinder.gamemakerstoolkit.com) now powers the https://findyourjam.team website.
+The FYJT website is migrating towards a self-service platform for any community to run their own jam Team Finder, but until then it primarily serves the GMTK annual game jam community, with other jams able to run upon request.

 ## Overview

 The Team Finder application contains three primary components:
 - **UI (:3000)**: A React UI written in TypeScript
-- **API (:8080)**: A Kotlin/Ktor REST API that handles queries, PostItem CRUD actions, admin tools etc.
+- **API (:8080)**: A Kotlin/Ktor REST API that handles search queries, powers the creating/saving of posts, admin tools, and all that good stuff
-- **DB**: A MongoDB database which holds data about PostItems, user Auth status and admin tools
+- **DB**: A MongoDB database which holds data about posts, user auth status, and so on

 The Team Finder also has two local tools which are used in development:
 - **DB Viewer (:8081)**: A Mongo-Express image which allows for easy access to the local database